 Open for International Students: The students of Argentina, Australia, Bosnia & Herzegovina, Brazil, Bulgaria, Burundi, Cambodia, Canada, Central African Republic, China, Congo, Croatia, Democratic Rep. of Congo, Eritrea, Ethiopia, Fiji, Ghana, Greece, Guyana, India, Kenya, Kibris, Kosovo, Lesotho, Liberia, Macedonia, Madagascar, Malawi, Mauritius, Mongolia, Myanmar, Namibia, Nepal, New Zealand, Papua New Guinea, The Philippines, Russian Federation, Rwanda, Seychelles , Singapore, South Africa, Sri Lanka, Tanzania, Thailand, Trinidad & Tobago, U.S. Virgin Islands, Vanuatu, Vietnam, Zambia, Zanzibar(Tanzania), Zimbabwe, Cote d’Ivoire, Guinea Bissau, Mozambique, Palestine, Somalia, Sudan and Togo can apply for these endowments.

 Description: The Programme was launched in 1404H (1983G), named “The IDB programme for Muslim Communities in Non-Member Countries” (SPMC).
 The objective of the Programme is to improve the socio-economic conditions and to preserve the cultural and religious identities of Muslim Communities in Non-member Countries through developing their human capital resources.
 The Programme provides scholarship to the academically meritorious but financially needy young Muslim students to pursue undergraduate or first-degree study in professional courses.
 The concept of the Programme is to build a team of professional and committed Muslims as a tool for the improvement of the socio-economic conditions of their communities.
-Under this Programme, The bursaries are given as interest-free loan to the students but grants to the communities to which they belong.
+Under this Programme, the opportunities are given as interest-free loan to the students but grants to the communities to which they belong.
 After graduation and gainful employment, all graduates are obliged to repay their loan amount to the community (IDB Local Trusts) for recycling and awarding additional positions to the local needy students.

 Number of award(s): Not Known